 “Yeah, but that guy was more than weird.”

 “Yeah,” mocked Hannah.
 “More than weird.”

 “No, you’re more than—“

 The lights fell dark.
 The crowd began to chant wildly, “Val-en-teen-o!
 Val-en-teen-o!”
 Hannah joined.
-Mitchell looked back for Luke one last time, and then fixated his eyes on the stage.
-Loud drumming began from behind the curtain, and a thick white smoke began to billow out from the crack where they saw a hundred bustling feet.
+Mitchell looked back for Luke one last time and then fixated his eyes on the stage.
+Loud drumming began from behind the curtain, and thick white smoke began to billow out from the crack where they saw a hundred bustling feet.

 And then, the curtain rose.
 A dark silhouette of a man stood enveloped in the white smoke, with a bright white light backlighting his stance—feet wide and both fists in the air.
 Mitchell used his fingers to whistle.
 The smoke began to fade.
 Slowly the silhouette came into focus.
 And there he was.
 Standing on the stage in all purple with a purple top hat was the man with the mustache and the black eyes with snow-white teeth.
 Hannah and Mitchell turned to each other, jaws in their respective laps.
 They grabbed hands and screamed in delight.
 They looked back at the stage.
 The man was pointing at them.

 And then a bucket of popcorn appeared in the corner of Mitchell’s eye.
 He looked up–it was Luke.
 Mitchell took the popcorn and put it in his lap, his jaw now on the floor.
 Luke made his way past them and took his seat.
 He leaned over and took a handful.

 “What’d I miss?”